Want to become an expert hiker?

 Hiking is the same.
 When I started hiking regularly, I spoke with a couple of guys who were heading out on a grade four hike in the Lerderderg (VIC).
 I was really excited about joining them but they said NO as they had not hiked with me before and didn’t know my level of expertise!
 At first I was really disappointed and felt this was a bit harsh.
 In retrospect it was a wise and sensible decision on their part.
 I desperately wanted to do the hikes they were doing so made a plan to gain more experience.

-Developing the skills
+Developing your hiking skills

 I headed down to the You Yangs (VIC) where the trails were well formed, relatively short and populated with other walkers.
 I completed all the circuits I could find before printing a map and buying a compass.
 I knew I didn’t need them to navigate these trails as they were so well marked but I wanted to teach myself the basics of navigation.
 After a few months, hiking the same trails, I felt confident I could relate the surrounding terrain to the map, understood how to find north, follow a bearing and determine which trail to take (at a junction) based on the bearing.